 Let’s start setting this up.

 Create Book Documents

-We’ll need to set up our master document before we duplicate it for each chapter.
+We’ll need to set up our parent document before we duplicate it for each chapter.
 Remember, if you leave unwanted content in the panels in this document, it’ll be present in all your book files.
 We don’t want that.
 That’s why it’s important to plan ahead to build this document properly.